 Students have three semesters to complete their Capstone once they enroll in the course.

-For additional information on Practicum or one of the other two field work experiences, please contact Dr. Nichola Driver, Executive Director for the Office of Field Service, at nddriver@clintonschool.uasys.edu.
+For additional information on Capstone projects, please contact Rachel Norris, Director of Domestic Programs for the Office of Field Service, at rnorris@clintonschool.uasys.edu.

 Dr. Jay Barth